victorswan/orb_slam/README.md

 	cd gf_orb_slam2 && ./build_dep.sh && ./build_supports.sh

-Now build the GF-ORB-SLAM2 package
+Now build the GF-ORB-SLAM2 package with O3 flag:

+	catkin config --cmake-args -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS="-O3 -DNDEBUG -march=native" -DCMAKE_C_FLAGS_RELEASE="-O3 -DNDEBUG -march=native"
 	catkin build --this

-To run GF-ORB-SLAM2, please refer to some example batch evaluation scripts at folder
+To run GF-ORB-SLAM2 on public benchmarks, please refer to batch evaluation scripts at folder

 	batch_script

+Or follow the example calls at rosrun_cmd.md for your own sensor / sequence.

-Some example configurations for public benchmarks are available by cloning the following repo and place it at the same ros workspace as GF-ORB-SLAM2
+Similar to original ORB-SLAM2, the camera parameters shall be provided in yaml format.
+Some example configurations for public benchmarks are available by cloning the following repo and place it at the same catkin workspace as GF-ORB-SLAM2

-	git clone git@github.com:YipuZhao/ORB_Data.git
+	cd ~/catkin_ws/src && git clone git@github.com:YipuZhao/ORB_Data.git

-## Reference(s)
+## References

 If you use GF-ORB-SLAM2 in an academic work, please cite the following papers: